-The home-schooling movement has grown considerably in recent years.
-According to the National Center for Education Statistics, more than 3 million students are home-schooled.
-Many parents say they do it because they want to teach their kids at their own pace and give them a more independent education.
-Others say they do it because of the benefits that home schooling brings.
+The homeschooling movement has grown considerably in recent years.
+The National Center for Education Statistics states that more than 3 million students are homeschooled.
+Many parents say they do it to teach their kids at their own pace and give them a more independent education.
+Others say they do it because of the benefits that homeschooling brings.

 If you’re considering homeschooling your child, you may wonder what the benefits are.
-This blog will look at the advantages and disadvantages of home school vs. public schools.
+This blog will examine the advantages and disadvantages of home and public schools.

-This is the case whether you’re home schooling because you don’t want your child to go to a public school or because you want your child to be home for longer.
+This is the case whether you’re homeschooling because you don’t want your child to go to a public school or because you want your child to be home longer.

-In this post, we’ll take a look at some of the advantages of homeschooling and why you may want to consider it for your child.
+In this post, we’ll look at some of the advantages of homeschooling and why you may want to consider it for your child.

 When we were children, our parents used to tell us that “the best years of our lives are spent at home.”
-Today, many parents are choosing to homeschool their children to give their kids a better education.
-In fact, homeschooling is becoming increasingly popular, especially as educational institutions have become more expensive and competitive.
+Many parents are choosing to homeschool their children to give them a better education.
+Homeschooling is becoming increasingly popular, especially as educational institutions have become more expensive and competitive.

 – Flexible schedules